impresso/impresso.github.io/pages/project/overall-objectives.md

 ---

-Leveraging  an unprecedented corpus of newspaper and radio archives, ***impresso* - Media Monitoring of the Past** is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration, and study of historical media across modalities, time, languages, and national borders.
+Leveraging  an unprecedented corpus of newspaper and radio archives, ***impresso* - Media Monitoring of the Past** is an interdisciplinary research project that uses machine learning to pursue a paradigm shift in the processing, semantic enrichment, representation, exploration and study of historical media across modalities, time, languages, and national borders.

 ## Media monitoring of the past across modalities, time, languages, and national borders